10 tips on form design: how to design a form that brings in conversions

 #1 Only ask what's indispensable

 Every single field you add to a form will affect its conversion rate, so make sure you only ask what you really need.
-Do you really need to know their telephone number if you will only contact them if they need support?
+Do you really need to know their phone number if you will only contact them if they need support?
 Can't you ask for it when they request assistance?
 Do you really need to know their 'title' or whether they are Male or Female?
 Depending on your business you might need to, but you get the idea.
 Always question why and how the information you ask of your users is being used.

 #2 Know when to ask for the appropriate information

 Have you ever entered a clothing outlet and was asked to provide your credit card before you tried something on?
 Probably not.
 If your form is about allowing your users to access a 30-day free trial, don't ask for their credit card details.
-By doing that, your users will immediately starting thinking 'Oh, I thought it's a free trial, why do they need my credit card?'; 'Will they charge me after 30 days?
+By doing that, your users will immediately start thinking 'Oh, I thought it's a free trial, why do they need my credit card?'; 'Will they charge me after 30 days?
 What if I don't like it and forget about?' - This is exactly what you need to avoid - to get your users to question why you're asking for this information so early on in your relationship.
 Make sure you only ask for the information you need at the time and focus on making the free trial so awesome that users won't double guess whether they should pay you or not later on.

 #3 Include trust factors

 Trust is the amalgamation of beliefs and expectations users have of your company and is a key component in conversion.
-Gaining your users’ trust however takes time and it is therefore a good practice to introduce third party trust factors which in turn help users trust you more.
+Gaining your users’ trust however takes time and it is therefore a good practice to introduce third-party trust factors which in turn help users trust you more.
 These vary a lot depending on your industry, but a checkout form usually has 2 or 3 security and privacy trust factors from reputable companies which reassure the user that your company conforms to their standards.

 #4 Make it easy for your users to scan the form